-The Advanced Standing International Student Program (ISP) consists of didactic courses supported by on-line resources, preclinical simulated courses and clinical courses involving direct patient care in the school's clinics.
+The Advanced Standing International Student Program (ISP) consists of didactic courses supported by online resources, preclinical simulated courses and clinical courses involving direct patient care in the school's clinics.

 In the second year, students begin preparing for state or regional board examinations in order to become licensed dentists in the United States.
 Depending on where the student will practice after graduation will dictate when and where the tests take place.
 Special activities are held for preparation for state licensure.
 Both ADEX/CDCA and WREBS examining boards conduct exams at our school, in spring and fall.
 Please note, board exams are subject to change.

 ISP students also have some additional elective credits and research projects that they can opt to pursue.
 Students participate in these based upon their interests, as well as the amount of time they can dedicate above the required curriculum.
 They are not a part of the standard curriculum and can occur throughout their time of study, however, it is highly recommended that they not begin until after the first semester.
 These includes a global health dentistry course, Guatemala CU Smiles Program, our Advanced Clinical Training Service Program (ACTS), and research.